RamDorairaj/dataworks-data-load/README.md

 ## Deploying the application

 You can download the sample application code to your computer and deploy the application to Bluemix by using command line tools.
-Or, you can use JazzHub to fork a copy, edit, build, and deploy from your JazzHub user space.
+Or, you can use JazzHub to fork a copy of the sample application, and then edit, build, and deploy it from your JazzHub user space.

 **Option 1: Deploying the application from the command line**

 Prerequisites:

-  - [Git](https://hub.jazz.net/tutorials/clients/#installing_git) to download the application.
+  - [Git](https://hub.jazz.net/tutorials/clients/#installing_git), which you use to download the application.
-  - [CloudFoundry CLI](https://www.ng.bluemix.net/docs/#cli/index.html#cli) to push the application to Bluemix.
+  - [CloudFoundry CLI](https://www.ng.bluemix.net/docs/#cli/index.html#cli), which you use to push the application to Bluemix.
-  - [Apache Ant](http://ant.apache.org) to rebuild the application if you modified the Java source.
+  - [Apache Ant](http://ant.apache.org), which you use to rebuild the application if you modified the Java source.

 Procedure: